Citrus trees are very popular to grow and can be found in most backyards around Australia.

 Pruning

-If your trees are a little old and didn't perform as well this year as it has in the past, it's worth giving them a hard prune – it will rejuvenate them and give them a new lease on life!
-You may not have the best crop for the next couple of years (while the tree grows back), but it will be worth it.
+If your trees are old and have stopped being productive, it's worth giving them a hard prune – it will help rejuvenate them and give them a new lease on life!
+It will take 2 years to produce fruit again, while the branches grow back, but it can be worth it.
 This method is called 'skeletonising' and involves cutting all the growth back, so that you're left with a single trunk and strong, evening spaced branch stumps.

-Ensure you use a sharp sterile pair of secateurs and/or loppers when pruning – we don't want to introduce any new diseases or bad pruning practices!
+Ensure you use a sharp sterile pair of secateurs and/or loppers when pruning, as you want clean cuts and avoid introducing diseases.

 Diagnose Citrus Problems